 Not all retirement accounts are created equal, but here are some tips to get the most bang for your buck:

 - 401(k) Retirement Plan – It’s up to you to decide what to contribute, but the amount should at least equal your employer match.
 Otherwise, you’ll be leaving free money on the table each year.
 Furthermore, you won’t have the luxury of reducing your taxable income.

 - Roth IRA – Contributions are post-tax, but that means you’ll have more money in your pocket once you retire since Uncle Sam has already gotten his cut.
 To determine if you qualify or learn more about Roth IRAs, take a look at this detailed guide.
 More information can also be found in IRS Publication 590-A.

 If you don’t have a retirement account, consider opening a money market account to earn a return on your money.
-You should also consult with a financial advisor to inquire about other investment vehicles that are optimal for your retirement planning.
+You should also consult a certified financial planner or financial advisor to inquire about other investment vehicles that are optimal for your retirement planning.

 What if you can’t meet your savings goal?